UWrc/UWrc.github.io/docs/hyak101/python/slurm-forward.md

 **These steps are to be performed on your local computer**
 :::

-I swear, this is the last one.
-You can download it [here](https://hyak.uw.edu/files/hyak101/python/start-jupyter-forwarding.sh) to your local computer.
+I swear, this is the last one. [**You can download it to your local computer by clicking here**](https://hyak.uw.edu/files/hyak101/python/start-jupyter-forwarding.sh).
 We'll use it during the start up sequence.
 The takeaway message is that this script gets your Jupyter session information from `klone` (via all the ssh configurations you set up), starts port forwarding, and gives you instructions for accessing Jupyter through the Browser on your local computer.

 :::tip EXTRA CREDIT: Understanding the Script